prasdudrambles/prasdud/README.md

-- 👋 Hi, I’m @prasdud
+Hi, I’m @prasdu
-- 👀 I’m interested in inventing cool stuff
-- 🌱 I’m currently learning how to invent cool stuff
+I’m interested in making software and breaking said software I’m currently learning
-- 💞️ I’m looking to collaborate on basically building cool stuff
-- 📫 How to reach me i dont have social media so just ping me here
+How to reach me i dont have social media so just ping me here

 <!---
 prasdud/prasdud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.